-Description of core purpose of Planning Entity regeneration.
+Description of core purpose Development Services is responsible for the physical development of the City and promoting sustainable of Planning Entity regeneration.
 This includes Spatial Development plans, development management, urban design and environmental planning; Building Standards and flood prevention; All client Highway Services including car parking and traffic information and control; Transport policy and programmes, and air quality management.